 What if I’ve Elected To Enroll In Hospice Care?

-Should I Revise My Estate Planning Documents Now or Doesn’t it Matter?
+Should I Revise My Estate Planning Documents Now or Does it Not Matter?

 Hospice and Estate Planning in NJ With a Durable Power of Attorney, Health Care Directive and Living Will

-Once the decision is made to move from getting cured with medical care to end of life Hospice care, individuals often question if there are additional steps they should take.
-And while Hospice treatment, in some cases, can go on for years, in reality, a person dealing with a terminal illness needs to get their affairs in order, immediately if they are physically and mentally competent.
+Once a decision has been made to move from getting better (cured) to accepting that the end of life is near through hospice care, individuals often question if there are additional steps they should take.
+And while hospice treatment (in some cases) can go on for years, a person dealing with a terminal illness needs to get his or her legal affairs in order, immediately if they are physically and mentally capable of making decisions.

 Among those things which are essential for everyone, probably the most important is for you to have the right power of attorney in place, health care directive and living will.